systemli/userli/hugo/content/installation/checkpassword.md

     userdb {
       driver = checkpassword
-      args = /path/to/userli/bin/checkpassword
+      args = /path/to/userli/bin/console app:users:checkpassword
     }

 ## Required permissions and sudo

-In order for checkpassword to work as expected, it has to be invoked by a user with read access to the whole userli project directory and write access to the `var/` subdirectory.
+In order for checkpassword to work as expected, your Dovecot system user needs read access to the userli application.

-The checkpassword script brings sudo support for this.
-In order to use it, do the following:

-1. Add sudoers rules for your dovecot user, allowing them to run the scripts as the userli system user:

-   `/etc/sudoers.d/userli`:

-       # Disable sudo logging for user 'dovecot' to prevent logging of user passwords
-       Defaults:dovecot !syslog
-       Defaults:dovecot !logfile
-       # Allow user 'dovecot' to run some php console commands as user 'userli'
-       dovecot ALL=(userli) NOPASSWD: /usr/bin/php /path/to/userli/bin/console app\:users\:check*
-       dovecot ALL=(userli) NOPASSWD: /usr/bin/php /path/to/userli/bin/console app\:users\:mailcrypt*
-       dovecot ALL=(userli) NOPASSWD: /usr/bin/php /path/to/userli/bin/console app\:users\:quota*

-   Don't forget to set permissions for `/etc/sudoers.d/userli` to 0440:

-       chmod 0440 /etc/sudoers.d/userli

-2. Configure Dovecot to pass sudo parameters to checkpassword (`-s <user>`, where <user> is the userli system user:

-   `/etc/dovecot/conf.d/auth-checkpassword.conf.ext`:

-       passdb {
-         driver = checkpassword
-         args = /path/to/userli/bin/checkpassword -s userli
-       }

-       userdb {
-         driver = prefetch
-       }

-       userdb {
-         driver = checkpassword
-         args = /path/to/userli/bin/checkpassword -s userli
-       }
+In order to grant the required permissions, add the Dovecot system user to the userli system group:

+    adduser dovecot userli